WildGums/WildGums.OpenSource/src/content/_index.md

 ## Vision

-WildGums is a company that develops WPF and web based professional, great looking software.
-While developing the software, we are constantly looking for the best frameworks and components out there.
-A lot of components are hyped, but seem to provide very little added value.
-One of the frameworks that did deliver its promise is Catel.
+WildGums is a company that develops professional WPF and web based applications that look good.
+When developing software, we are constantly looking out for the best frameworks and components available.
+A lot of components are hyped, but seem to provide very little added value when digging deeper.
+One framework that did deliver on its promise is [Catel](http://catelproject.com/).
 It's a very mature, well documented, well maintained and feature-rich application development platform.

-After we found our core platform to build applications, we were still having problems finding high-quality libraries.
-We have tried several commercial vendors, but support was slow (or lacking).
-This was the moment we decided it was time for a change.
+Once we found the core platform to build our applications on, we were still having problems finding high-quality libraries.
+We have tried several commercial vendors, but found the support to be slow (or lacking).
+This made us decide it was time for a change...
 We were going to develop our own components, giving us control over the quality and throughput.

-Since we started the development, it has only confirmed our believe in open source software.
-It's a great way to get feedback from other developers.
-Even better, they can contribute to the components as well to improve the components in ways we might not even have thought of.
+Since we started development, it has only confirmed our belief in open source software.
+It's a great way to get feedback from other developers, allow them to contribute and improve the components in ways we might not even have thought of.

+## Goal

+Our goal is to develop standard compliant, high quality libraries that will allow us and other developers to build applications quickly. (i.e within days, not weeks or months.)

+To this end we also maintain and develop a WPF/XAML shell called [Orchestra](https://github.com/WildGums/Orchestra), which allows developers to focus on the business logic and less on scaffolding.

 ## Release cycle